Slack MCP Client

 ✅ RAG (Retrieval-Augmented Generation):

-Document Processing - PDF ingestion with intelligent chunking
+PDF ingestion with intelligent chunking

-CLI Tools - Command-line utilities for document management
+CLI tools for document management

-Environment variable support
+Environment variable substitution and overrides

 ✅ Production Ready:

-Docker container support
+Docker container support with GHCR publishing

-Kubernetes Helm charts
+Kubernetes Helm charts with OCI registry

 Comprehensive logging and error handling